Top 22 Examples of New Product Release Emails (2026)

 14. Tandem Chat

-This email shares that Tandem’s pricing is changing soon and that existing users can lock in early-adopter discounts by upgrading before their new pricing tiers kick within a month after the email.
+This email shares that Tandem’s pricing is changing soon and that existing users can lock in early-adopter discounts by upgrading before their new pricing tiers kick in within a month after the email.

 tandem-chat-new-pricing-email-change-example